Da Real Makoy: Production

 Imee Marcos and her father, Ferdinand Marcos.

 Produced during a time when Marcelo was invited to join NMPC, owned by New Society Movement, in Christmas season of 1976 to make his first film as a documentary, describes a film promotion as a "smiling martial law".

-The film about Marcoses going on a trip to his hometown, with Marcelo and Edgardo "Egay" Navarro are the only crew members to participate in the film; Navarro, he was in the 20s, wanted to make shots for the Ilocano residents as well as Marcos itself in a style of cinéma vérité.
+The film about Marcoses going on a trip to his hometown, with Marcelo and Edgardo "Egay" Navarro are the only crew members to participate in the film; Navarro, still in the 20s when the film was made, wanted to make shots for the Ilocano residents as well as Marcos itself in a style of cinéma vérité.

 Some animation sequences were provided by Marcelo, being used with quirky, sly satire of the kind of blatant hagiography being created at the time by the regime.